chen-hao-chao/User-Experiments-of-Pattern-Lock/README.md

 #### Experiment 1

-This experiment will evaluate the landing points of the users.
-The experimental variables are the position of target apps and the layout of the bounce window after long pressuring.
+This experiment will evaluate the landing points of the subjects.
+The experimental variables are the position of target apps and the layout of the bounce window after long pressing.
 The control amount is the pattern, the firing time, the app graphic size and the distance, and the dependent variable is the landing position.

 #### Process and details